PlaceNL/Chief/README.md

 We welcome contributions from anyone, as long as they're meaningful changes.
 If you're making large changes, we recommend discussing them in the English development channels in [our Discord server](https://l.placenl.nl/discord) first.

+Please make sure to update the documentation when making protocol changes.